arun-kr-reddy/workspace/notes/programming.md

   square                       ; (lambda (x) (* x x)) (above define is syntactic sugar for this)
                                ; lambda (x) is to construct a procedure with argument x
   ```

+## procedures & process
+- **procedure:** is the description/recipe of the process
+**process:** is the result of applying a procedure to arguments
+example: procedure is the blueprint, while process is the actual building construction
+- computer science deals with idealised components unlike physical system where one has to worry about constraints of tolerance, approximation & noise
+so for building a large program there isn't much difference between what I can imagine & what I can build
+- **formal parameter:** parameter written in function definition
+**actual parameter:** parameter written in function call
 - **recursive definitions:** allows you to do infinite computations that go on until something is true
 - **example: square root by sucessive averaging:**
   ```lisp